Pixel-Based Similarities as an Alternative to Neural Data for Improving Convolutional Neural Network Adversarial Robustness: Introduction

 \section{Introduction}

 Convolutional Neural Networks (CNNs) have achieved high performance on a variety of visual tasks such as image classification and segmentation.
-Despite their remarkable success, these networks are notably brittle; even a small change in the input can significantly alter the network's output \cite{biggio2013evasion,szegedy2013}. \citet{szegedy2013} found that small perturbations, imperceptible to the human eye, can lead CNNs to misclassify images.
-These adversarial images pose a significant threat to computer vision models.
+Despite their remarkable success, these networks are notably brittle; even a small change in the input can significantly alter the network's output \cite{biggio2013evasion,szegedy2013}.
+Szegedy et al. \cite{szegedy2013} found that small perturbations, imperceptible to the human eye, can lead CNNs to misclassify images.
+These adversarial images pose a significant threat to computer-vision models.

 Improving the robustness of CNNs against adversarial inputs is a major focus in machine learning.
 Various methods have been proposed, each with different levels of success and computational demands \cite{li2022review}.
 Some researchers have drawn inspiration from the mammalian brain, finding that deep neural networks trained to mimic brain-like representations are more resistant to adversarial attacks \citep{li2019learning, safarani2021towards, li2023robust}.
-In particular, \citet{li2019learning} demonstrated that incorporating a regularizer into the loss function, which aligns the CNN's representational similarities \citep{kriegeskorte2008representational} with those of the mouse primary visual cortex (V1), significantly enhances the network's robustness to Gaussian noise and adversarial attacks.
+Li et al. \cite{li2019learning} demonstrated that incorporating a regularizer into the loss function, which aligns the CNN's representational similarities \citep{kriegeskorte2008representational} with those of the mouse primary visual cortex (V1), significantly enhances the network's robustness to Gaussian noise and adversarial attacks.
 Using a loss term to steer models towards brain-like representations is referred to as neural regularization.
 However, a significant drawback of these methods is the reliance on neural recordings, which are often difficult to obtain and limit the methods' applicability.